muratk3n/thirdwave/en/README.md

 It's a new age now, of course, we all hope for the best, prep 4 the worst.

-"The president had made overhauling taxation with dramatically lower tax rates the top domestic priority of his second term.
+"[Reagan] had made overhauling taxation with dramatically lower tax rates the top domestic priority of his second term.
 On that 22nd of October 1986, about to sign into law the Tax Reform Act, he had reason to be joyful.
 Starting on January 1, 1988, the country that had pioneered the quasi-confiscatory taxation of high incomes would apply the lowest top marginal income tax rate in the industrial world:
 28%.
 After three weeks of floor debates, the tax bill had passed